dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 I'm not saying there's a connection between my torment in Boulder and the Rothschilds.
-All I mean is that that my manager was the most insufferable asshole i've ever met, like he was Salaryman Stalin.
+All I mean is that that my manager was the most insufferable asshole I've ever met like he was Salaryman Stalin.
-anyways: no point in fighting über-powerful people, unless you're sadomasochistic.
+Anyways, there's no point in fighting über-powerful people, unless you're sadomasochistic.
 In fact, I'm pretty sure the Rothschilds would be on my side -- they hate communism because it means they lose control over vast regions of socioeconomic territory to another main branch of the Illuminati.

 #### Tanya the Evil is like Salaryman Stalin.
 [Just watch episode one.](http://www.crunchyroll.com/saga-of-tanya-the-evil/episode-1-the-devil-of-the-rhine-727459) Easy.